ilivenoble/password-generator/README.md

-# Password-Generator
+# Password Generator

-This is a solution to the [Scrimba's Password Generator solo project](https://scrimba.com/learn/frontend/module-32-solo-project-unit-converter-c2g86PSZ).
+This is a solution to [Scrimba's Password Generator solo project](https://scrimba.com/learn/frontend/module-34-solo-project-password-generator-coa6a4d1595f9f905934f09f5).
 This solo project helps to improve coding skills by building realistic projects.

 ## Table of contents